How to Choose the Best Lens Focal Length for Filmmaking

 Focal length: Full-frame around 50mm; APS-C around 35mm; MFT 20-25mm

 Standard lenses offer a more natural-looking perspective.
 Perfect for portraits, shots with two people, and mid-shot scenes from one’s hip to head.
-50mm prime lenses are smaller in size, yet give a wider aperture to allow more light in.
-Maximum apertures allow for a shallow depth of field; idea if you want to use focus creatively, but not great everything needs to be sharp.
+50mm prime lenses are smaller yet give a broader aperture for more light.
+Maximum apertures allow for a shallow depth of field; if you want to use focus creatively but not great, everything needs to be sharp.

 Mis-Telephoto or ‘Portrait’